 Louisa's love for music and dance ignited her transition into musical theater.
 She performed in musicals around the Baltimore area, and began traveling to New York City to work with a vocal coach/study acting.
 She signed with a local talent agent and started doing commercial, voiceover and film work.

 In High School Louisa moved to New York where she attended the Professional Children's School.
-She continued her training, and began auditioning and working on various film projects.
-Later Louisa graduated from The New School where she studied Screenwriting, Screen Studies, and Psychology.
+She continued her training, and began working on various film projects.
+Later she graduated from The New School where she studied Screenwriting, Screen Studies, and Psychology.
 She then completed a graduate level television writing program at Columbia University.

-While Louisa continues her acting pursuits, she is currently in pre-production for a feature film she wrote, and has several pilots in development.
+Louisa is currently in pre-production for the feature film, "Nobody's Home", a project that she wrote, is co-producing and starring in.
+She also has several pilots in development.